Lion's Mane Mushroom Lookalikes: Picking the Right Mushroom

 • Bearded tooth mushroom: The lion’s mane mushroom spines are also referred to as teeth, a mushroom structure unique to Hericiums.
 Bundled together, the teeth, which are longer than 1 inch, look like an old man’s beard.

-• Faceless hedgehog: When the lion’s mane mushroom is young, it is shaped like a snowball and its spines are relatively short.
-At this stage, it looks like a faceless hedgehog.
+• Faceless hedgehog: When the lion’s mane mushroom is young, it is shaped like a snowball, and its spines are relatively short.
+When foraging lion’s mane, know that it looks like a faceless hedgehog at this stage.

 • Pom pom mushroom: The round, shaggy look of lion’s mane resembles a cheerleader’s pom poms.